amoghgaikwad/cs-01/README.md

 The below instructions deploys the Streamlit app into an EC2 instance.

 1. Deploy the `cfn_template.yaml` into your account.
-2. Navigate to the EC2 instance created by the cfn template and run `streamlit run main.py`
-3. Please refer to the CFN Stack output to find the instance id
+2. Navigate to the EC2 instance created by the cloudformation template.
+(Please refer to the CFN Stack **output** to find the EC2 instance id)
-4. Lookup the instance id in the [EC2 console](https://console.aws.amazon.com/ec2)
+3. Lookup the instance id in the [EC2 console](https://console.aws.amazon.com/ec2)
-5. Click on the instance id, click **Connect** on the top menu and choose **Session Manager** to connect and open the EC2 terminal
+4. Click on the instance id, click **Connect** on the top menu and choose **Session Manager** to connect and open the EC2 terminal
-6. [OPTIONAL] Login as root (`sudo su`)
+5. [OPTIONAL] Login as root (`sudo su`)
-7. Then check the /var/log/cloud-init-output.log to see if the initialization scripts have successfully run (tail -100f /var/log/cloud-init-output.log)
+6. Then check the /var/log/cloud-init-output.log to see if the initialization scripts have successfully run (tail -100f /var/log/cloud-init-output.log)
-8. Login as ec2-user and navigate to `/home/ce2-user/` directory (`sudo -i -u ec2-user`)
+7. Login as ec2-user and navigate to `/home/ec2-user/` directory (`sudo -i -u ec2-user`)
-9. Run `streamlit run main.py` to run the streamlit application
+8. Run `streamlit run main.py` to run the streamlit application

-10. The following prompt should appear upon execution of the previous command, please open the **External URL** in your browser to view the web application
+9. The following prompt should appear upon execution of the previous command, please open the **External URL** in your browser to view the web application
 You can now view your Streamlit app in your browser.

 Network URL: http://xxx.xx.xx.xxx:8501